LittleChest/LeavesMC-Docs-TEST/src/Leaves/reference/configuration.md

-# 配置
+# Configuration

 <!--suppress HtmlUnknownAttribute -->
 <script setup>
 import ConfigViewer from "../../../components/ConfigViewer.vue";
-import { data } from "../../../config-spec/leaves/zhHans.data.mts";
+import { data } from "../../../config-spec/leaves/en.data.mts";
 </script>

 ::: tip

-点击配置行以显示更多信息。
+Click on the configuration line to display more information.

 :::